codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-rollout.md

    %}

 {:start="4"}
-1. To metric details, expand Background Analysis.
+1. To view metric validation details, expand **Background Analysis** in the panel.

 You have completed application deployment in Codefresh.